* THIS SCHEME IS NOW CLOSED *

 - Sports Clubs and Community Groups can only be considered if they are commercially trading and generate sales revenue from selling goods and services to customers who are not exclusively Club or Community Group members.
 The grant can only be used to support the sustainability, survival and/or development of this commercial element, and not for the club or community group on its own.
 Projects that can be supported from other funding sources, such as Sport NI, are not eligible to be considered under this scheme.

-Applicants who are deemed successful must be able to attend a Letter Of Offer workshop (Date TBC).
+Applicants who are deemed successful must be able to attend a Letter Of Offer workshop (early September 2022).
 Failure to attend these workshops will result in your Letter of Offer being withdrawn.

 Your application and supporting documents must be submitted online and uploaded by 12noon on Tuesday 31st May 2022.
 (THIS SCHEME IS NOW CLOSED )

 The online system closes at this date and time and therefore no late applications will be accepted.
 It is recommended that you register, complete and submit your application as soon as possible to avoid disappointment.